 No doubt WordPress is the best blogging platform so far.
-When you will start your blog on WordPress there are a few essential things to do after installing WordPress.
-Here I have discussed all the things you need to do.
+When you start your blog on WordPress, there are a few essential things to do after installing WordPress.
+Here I have explained all the essential things you need to do.

 - 1 | Temporarily hide the site from search engines

 - 2 | Remove default Post & Comment

 - 5 | Set site Title & Tagline

 - 6 | Setup a proper user profile

 - 7 | Set a timezone